“Decisions come in existential crises only.”

 Aguilera and Messick (3), whose Crisis Intervention approach is summarized next, cite Dewey as a source of Problem Solving methodology.
 His book, How We Think, is devoted largely to the development of thought and what he calls: “…the Relation of Reflective Thinking to the Educative Process” (40:Title page).
-A significant portion, the central section of the book, is devoted to an elaboration of problem solving.
-Under the section title “Logical Considerations”, Dewey describes and details processes which include: psychological reflection; inference and testing; analysis, judgment, control of data; and forming conceptions, ideas, and meaning.
+A significant portion, the central section of the book, is devoted to an elaboration of Problem Solving.
+Under the section titled “Logical Considerations”, Dewey describes and details processes which include: psychological reflection; inference and testing; analysis; judgment; control of data; and forming conceptions, ideas, and meaning.
 These procedures are detailed discussions of specific approaches that are practical applications of the five steps outlined above.

 The Crisis Intervention Counselor may engage the patient in this process of inquiry,

-explaining the steps—that this is a process of problem solving—seeking a solution and eliciting information according to the steps.
+explaining the steps—that this is a process of Problem Solving—eliciting information and seeking a solution according to the steps.

 In my experience, the very act of involvement in such a process stimulates thinking and lends a feeling of hope to the patient.